 Whoever came up with the term Reconquista to describe the Christian conquest of the Iberian Peninsula from Muslims deserves an all-time gold star for public relations work.
-I mean, there were parts of modern Spain that were in Muslim hands for well over seven hundred years, and if there's a statute of limitations on when something stops being a "reconquest" and becomes simply a "conquest," I have to think it's shorter than seven hundred years.
-Reconquista carries the implication that the Iberian peninsula was somehow ordained Christian and that its Muslim rulers were just temporary interlopers before its "real" rulers ousted them.
-It's completely ahistorical and entirely propagandistic.
-Unfortunately, it's also the term everybody uses, and rather than fight the tide I'm going to use it too.
+I mean, there were parts of modern Spain that were in Muslim hands for well over seven hundred years, and if there’s a statute of limitations on when something stops being a “reconquest” and becomes simply a “conquest,” I have to think it’s shorter than that.
+Reconquista carries the implication that the Iberian peninsula was somehow ordained Christian at some point and that its Muslim rulers were just temporary interlopers before its “real” rulers ousted them.
+It also suggests that the fight to “restore” Christian rule was an unending 700 year war between Christians and Muslims, when in reality the politics of the 8th-15th century Iberian peninsula were far more nuanced than that.
+It’s ahistorical and propagandistic.
+Unfortunately, it’s also the term everybody uses, and rather than fight the tide I’m going to use it too.

-By 1340, the Muslim presence in Iberia was down to one Muslim kingdom: the Emirate of Granada.
-This emirate was founded in 1238, after the final Muslim empire to control all of al-Andalus, the Almohad Caliphate ("Caliphate" at this point is being used pretty loosely) lost its hold on Iberia in the Battle of Las Navas de Tolosa in 1212.
+By 1340, the Muslim presence in Iberia was down to one kingdom: the Emirate of Granada.
+This emirate was founded in 1238, after the final Muslim empire to control all of al-Andalus, the Almohad Caliphate, lost that control in the Battle of Las Navas de Tolosa in 1212.
 By that point the Reconquista was in full swing, and when Seville fell to the Castilians in 1248, Granada was the last Muslim polity standing.
-It managed to hold out for almost 250 more years under the Nasrid Dynasty, though it was a Castilian vassal for most of its existence.
+It managed to hold out for almost 250 more years under the Nasrid Dynasty, though it was a Castilian vassal (an example of the political nuance I mentioned above) for most of its existence.

 Meanwhile, relations between Granada and Castile had gone south, and in 1330 Alfonso XI of Castile (d.
 1350) defeated Granada at the Battle of Teba.
 Peace between the two kingdoms was restored for a while under the Nasrid Sultan Yusuf I (d.
 1354), but meanwhile the Marinid ruler, Abu al-Hasan Ali b.
 Uthman (d.
 1351), was building a pretty major invasion force with the intention of coming to the aid of the Nasrids and leading a great “reconquest” of his own to restore Muslim rule throughout al-Andalus.
 In 1340, the Marinid fleet sailed for Algeciras, destroying the Castilian fleet along the way, and then landed, met up with Yusuf’s Granadan forces, and besieged the fortress of Tarifa (this battle is sometimes referred to as the “Battle of Tarifa” for this reason—“Río Salado” refers to a stream that runs through the valley where most of the battle was fought).

 Abu al-Hasan made what turned out to be a catastrophic mistake once he arrived at Algeciras.
 Assuming that the Castilian fleet was no longer a concern, he mothballed or sent back to Morocco most of his own ships.
 But Alfonso XI appealed to Portugal, which happened to be ruled by his father in-law Alfonso IV, for help.
-Alfonso IV provided a substantial fleet, which was able (in the absence of any Marinid fleet to resist it) to easily cut off the Marinids' supply line back to Morocco.
+Alfonso IV provided a substantial fleet, which was easily able (in the absence of any resistance) to cut off the Marinids’ supply line back to Morocco.
 He also personally led his own army to meet up with Alfonso XI and relieve the besieged Tarifa.

 Realizing that he was in some distress, Abu al-Hasan ordered a costly full assault on Tarifa on October 10, which failed and badly weakened his army.
 When he got word of the approaching Castilian-Portuguese relief force, he raised the siege and prepared to meet it.
 On the night of October 29, Alfonso XI ordered a contingent of his forces to ride around the Marinid lines and enter Tarifa.
 Abu al-Hasan had given orders to his men to prevent something like this from happening, but the Castilians got into the fortress anyway and, to make matters worse, nobody ever seems to have let Abu al-Hasan know that it happened.